wisdanprakosa/data-portfolio/README.md

 # 📊 M Zaki Wijdan Prakosa - Data Portfolio

-> Data analyst skilled in Microsoft Excel, Python, SQL, Tableau, Looker Studio

 ## 👋 About Me

 **Career Transition: Engineering → Data Analytics**

-I'm an engineer with 3 years of experience transitioning into data analyst.
-My engineering background brings analytical rigor, problem-solving skills, and technical expertise to data-driven decision making.
-This portfolio demonstrates my commitment to leveraging data for business impact and environmental sustainability.
-Passionate data professional leverages an engineering mindset to extract actionable insights from complex datasets.
+> ESG & Sustainability-focused Data Analyst with an Environmental Engineering background and 4+ years of experience in infrastructure, compliance, and data-driven decision support.
+Skilled in Python, SQL, Excel, Tableau, and statistical modeling, with hands-on experience analyzing environmental performance, regulatory benchmarks, and risk classification models.
+Experienced in transforming complex sustainability and operational datasets into actionable insights that support policy evaluation, risk mitigation, and strategic decision-making for global organizations.

 **Transferable Skills:**
 - Problem decomposition and systematic analysis